jakepoz/advproghw1/README.md

 ## Instructions

-1. Clone this repository to your computer, and open it with Godot 3.5.1.
+1. Download this repository as a zip file, and open it with Godot 3.5.1.

 1. In the editor, you should see each problem as a Scene within the scene list of the left.
 Each problem is self-contained, so start with the Problem1, then click on the "Script" view to see the attached code.

 1. You can view the current scene by pressing the F6 key on your keyboard.

-1. I recommend that you make a commit after solving each problem.

-1. Submission instructions: TODO
+1. Submission instructions: Zip up your project folder and send it in via Canvas.

 ## Problems
 1. Problem 1